flutter/website/intellij-setup.md

 permalink: /intellij-setup/
 ---

-This page describes how to set up IntelliJ IDE to develop Flutter apps.
+This page describes how to set up an IntelliJ IDE to develop Flutter apps.

 * TOC Placeholder
 {:toc}